mr-mingo/SNI-Spoofing-Android/README.md

 ## 🌟 Introduction

 **SNI-Spoofing-Android** is a native, open-source Android application that creates a local proxy tunnel to help you bypass Deep Packet Inspection (DPI) and SNI-based filtering.
-It uses advanced TCP fragmentation techniques to spoof the Server Name Indication during the TLS handshake.
+It uses advanced TCP fragmentation techniques to spoof the Server Name Indicator during the TLS handshake.
 The application operates entirely without root permissions and perfectly pairs as a routing overlay for clients like Hiddify or v2rayNG.

 ---